Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 \subsection{Chiral unitary approach}

-The $S$-matrix should satisfy the causality and conservation of the probability current, which lead to the analyticity and unitarity, respectively.
 Considering these constraints, many theoretical tools have been invented to explore the nonperturbative dynamics.
 The chiral unitary approaches combine the $\chi$PT, unitarity and analyticity.
 Compared with the $\chi$PT, the chiral unitary formalism satisfies the exact unitary condition, while the $\chi$PT satisfies it perturbatively.
 A dazzling merit of the unitary methods is that they can introduce the bound state or resonance poles in the amplitude, which is impossible in the $\chi$PT up to any finite order.
 In this subsection, we will introduce the basic concepts and frameworks.
 We refer to Refs.~\cite{Badalian:1981xj,Oller:2000ma,Oller:2019opk,Yao:2020bxx} for reviews.

 For an elastic scattering process $1+2\rightarrow1+2$, its partial wave amplitude is given by

 where $(\sqrt{2})^{\alpha}$ is the symmetry factor.
 The $\alpha$ equals $1$ or $0$ when the two particles are identical and different, respectively. $\sqrt{s}$ is the total energy. $z=\text{cos}\theta$, with $\theta$ the relative angle between the initial and final momenta in the center of mass system (c.m.s). $P_\ell$ is the Legendre polynomial.